Meowmixforme/Database-Portfolio/README.md

     Explains the use of transactions in T-SQL for ensuring data consistency and atomicity.
 Includes examples of atomic operations using `BEGIN TRANSACTION`, `COMMIT`, and `ROLLBACK`, as well as the use of savepoints for partial rollbacks.
 Demonstrates how transactions support reliable business processes such as order processing, payroll, and inventory management.

+## MongoDB (Sections 00–02)

+This part of the portfolio combines materials from my university NoSQL (No SQL) module and independent practical work.

+**00. University MongoDB Learner's Journal**
+This section contains my personal learner's journal for the “Introduction to MongoDB”  NoSQL university module, presented in PowerPoint format.
+The journal documents three weeks of guided study using the Movies database to illustrate MongoDB concepts.
+Topics covered include:
+- Unit 0: Start Here – Intro to MongoDB
+- Unit 1: Getting Started with MongoDB Atlas
+- Unit 2: Overview of MongoDB and the Document Model
+- Unit 3: Connecting to a MongoDB Database
+- Unit 4: MongoDB CRUD Operations: Insert and Find Documents
+- Unit 5: MongoDB CRUD Operations: Replace and Delete Documents
+- Unit 6: MongoDB CRUD Operations: Modifying Query Results
+- Unit 7: MongoDB Aggregation

+**01. CRUD Operations in mongosh**
+This section introduces essential CRUD (Create, Read, Update, Delete) operations using mongosh, the MongoDB shell.
+Scripts and examples focus on practical shell usage and syntax (e.g., `insertOne`, `find`, projections, filters, `updateOne`, `updateMany`, `deleteOne`, `deleteMany`) to build familiarity with core document operations.

+**02. Schema and Relations**
+This section explores MongoDB schema design and approaches to modelling relationships between data.
+It covers embedding vs referencing, document structure design, and considerations for normalisation and denormalisation in scalable systems.